Maze and Rock Art

 The Maze and the bird Rock Art

 The scene in Fig.3 is a variation of the theme shown in Fig2 describing the afterlife journey.
-The large bird with stretched wings, symbol2, reaches into the maze and picks the soul, symbol1, after the underworld journey completion.
+The large bird with stretched wings, symbol2, reaches into the maze to carry the soul to the upper world after the underworld journey completion.
 The symbols are literal figures of the bird and the soul.
-The soul portrayed as a baby, the deceased pure version always welcomed into heaven.
+The soul portrayed as a baby, symbol1, symbolizing the deceased pure version always welcomed into heaven.
 The maze looks like a face with the upper two holes that may signify the underworld god’s watchful eyes.

 The Maze and the Sun Journey